 Slime has become a worldwide craze.
 Whether you see it as a way of learning about science, something to encourage sensory experience or something that’s just good fun, kids are absolutely engrossed with slime and fascinated in making it themselves.
 We take the difficulty out with our top 20 easy slime recipes.

-You are probably well aware of the fact that there are many, many different slime recipes that you and your kids can try to create.
+You are probably well aware of the fact that there are many, many different easy slime recipes that you and your kids can try to create.
 So, we’ve decided to provide you with the ultimate slime list to making this gooey concoction.
 Our list will include slime that glows in the dark, slime that is magnetic and even slime that is edible!
-Most of these easy slime recipes are without borax.
+Most of these easy slime recipes are without borax and are slime recipe with contact solution.
+We also have several slime recipe without contact solution.
 Keep reading for more…

-If you’re looking for a fun and colorful slime recipe then look no further!
+If you’re looking for a fun and colorful easy slime recipes then look no further!

 - Pink, green blue and purple Elmer’s glue

 - 2 tbsp of contact lens solution

 - Place each color of glue in a separate bowl.

 - Add an equal amount of the contact lens solution to each bowl of glue and ensure that you mix well.